Hixon Center for Urban Ecology

 The Urban Resources Initiative (URI) is a not-for-profit/university partnership dedicated to community participation in urban ecosystem management.
 A substantial body of learning recognizes that sustainable urban ecosystem management depends on the meaningful participation of local residents.
 Those who know local conditions and whose daily actions influence the health and quality of urban ecosystems must play a central role in designing and implementing rehabilitation strategies.
 Sustainable natural resource management and conservation cannot be achieved by technical, scientific solutions alone.
 Conservation efforts, especially in urban areas, must emphasize social revitalization alongside environmental restoration.

 Community Greenspace Each summer YSE students work as community foresters as part of the Community Greenspace program, a citywide initiative to revitalize New Haven’s neighborhoods by planting trees along streets and in parks, remediating lead from soil in front yards, reclaiming neglected lots, and building community.
-Each intern works with community groups who develop restoration goals and design an implementation strategy for the summer.
-The interns support neighbors to conduct an inventory of existing trees, select species and prepare sites for new plantings, and plant perennials, shrubs, and trees.
+Each intern works with community groups, which develop restoration goals and design an implementation strategy for the summer.
+The interns support neighbors in conducting an inventory of existing trees, selecting species, preparing sites for new plantings, and planting perennials, shrubs, and trees.

 The Greenspace program is an opportunity for Yale students to learn urban forestry practices.
 Neighbors initiate the process by identifying their environmental priorities in their community.
 URI looks to the local experts—the people who live in New Haven neighborhoods—as partners in defining and then assessing, designing, implementing, and sustaining urban restoration sites.